Background

 The Working Groups constitute a modality of collaboration between countries that contributes to the implementation of the Strategic Plan of the Statistical Conference of the Americas.
 Through the design of a biennial program of regional and international cooperation activities, each one of them intends to carry out a set of objectives and goals depending on the development of a particular topic or statistical area.
 For its operation, the member countries of each group designate a Coordinating Country and a Technical Secretariat, which are defined in each period.

-For the 2022-2023 biennium, the SCA is made up of 11 groups, whose work projects to be carried out during the period are:
+For the 2022-2023 biennium, the SCA is made up of 13 Working Groups:

-- Statistical quality: Peer review mechanism in Latin America and the Caribbean
+8. Peer review mechanism in Latin America and the Caribbean